Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: A Design-Based Model of an Experiment

-We adopt a “design-based” approach, in which the joint distribution of potential outcomes $\thetab$ is fixed, but unknown, and all randomness in the experimental data $\Xb$ comes from the random assignment of subjects to either intervention or control.
-As shown in \ref{sec:A_likelihood}, randomization implies a distribution for the experimental data $\Xb$ given the joint distribution of potential outcomes $\thetab$, yielding a likelihood expression.
-For Bernoulli randomization, also known as simple randomization or independent and identically distributed (IID) or randomization, with probability $p$ of assignment to intervention, the likelihood is:
+We adopt a “design-based” approach, in which the joint distribution of potential outcomes $\thetab$ is fixed, but unknown, and all randomness in the experimental data $\Xb$ comes from the random assignment of subjects to intervention or control.
+We focus on the performance of decision rules within the finite sample, rather than on their asymptotic properties.
+As shown in \ref{sec:A_likelihood_design}, randomization implies a distribution for the experimental data $\Xb$ given the joint distribution of potential outcomes $\thetab$, yielding a likelihood expression.
+For an experiment with Bernoulli randomization (also known as simple randomization or independent and identically distributed randomization) or a completely randomized experiment, the likelihood is proportional to: